Person to Bunny

-Person to Bunny is a 1960 Merrie Melodies animated cartoon directed by Friz Freleng.
+Person to Bunny is a Merrie Melodies animated cartoon directed by Friz Freleng.
 The short was released on April 1, 1960, and stars Bugs Bunny, Daffy Duck and Elmer Fudd.
 It is the last cartoon to feature Arthur Q. Bryan as the voice of Elmer, and was released shortly after Bryan's death.

 Plot

 Bugs Bunny is interviewed in his Hollywood home for the television show People to People by Cedric R. Burrows (a play on Person to Person with Edward R. Murrow).
 Daffy Duck interrupts, wanting attention, but Bugs sends him away.
 During the interview, Bugs mocks Elmer Fudd, making Elmer angry.
 Elmer arrives to confront Bugs into apologizing for insulting him on national television, but Bugs tricks him into shooting a carrot instead.

 Daffy, jealous of Bugs' fame, mocks Bugs with a rabbit suit.
 Mistaken for Bugs, Elmer chases Daffy, leading to chaos.
 Bugs outsmarts Elmer and returns to the interview.
-As he returns, Daffy pesters Burrows to put him on air, only for Bugs to suggest "putting him on" in order to get rid of him, which Burrows obliges.
+As he returns, Daffy finishes his dancing act and pesters Burrows to put him on air, to which Bugs suggests doing so in order to get rid of him, and Burrows finally obliges to it.
 As Daffy is about to perform, he asks Bugs if his friends will see him on TV, to which Bugs responds that not only will Daffy's friends be watching, but "forty million other people" will also be watching.
-Daffy faints upon hearing the last line, and Bugs and Burrows cordially bid each other good night to end the cartoon.
+Daffy faints after hearing the last sentence, and Bugs and Burrows cordially bid each other good night to end the cartoon.